radiantearth/ground-referencing-guide/ground-referencing-guide.rst

 The most accurate method is a continuous GPS trace of a zone, such as a field (Figure 1).
 This involves holding a GPS device and walking around the perimeter of the area of classification.
 The field worker should be careful not to include other classifications when walking around a field.

 .. figure:: Figures/Figure_1_Active_Trace.png
+  :width: 50px

+  **Figure 1: Active Trace**

-  *Figure 1: Active Trace* When possible, tracing a field using a device that actively collects points is ideal.
+  *When possible, tracing a field using a device that actively collects points is ideal.
 Note that the line is inside rather than on the border, to ensure that the shape is entirely one class.
-For training data purposes, it is preferable to leave part of the field out rather than include something that isn’t part of the field.
+For training data purposes, it is preferable to leave part of the field out rather than include something that isn’t part of the field.*

 |

 .. figure:: Figures/Figure_6_Missed_Corner.png
+  :width: 50px

+  **Figure 6: Missed Corner**
-  *Figure 6: Missed Corner* When performing a manual trace, it is critical to not miss any corners.
+  *When performing a manual trace, it is critical to not miss any corners.
 In this instance, the field collector included parts several fields south that would be included as false positives.
-If time is a critical factor, quadrilateral samples may be a more accurate method to use, since the collection of four points is a simpler target, taking care to ensure that only one class is included.
+If time is a critical factor, quadrilateral samples may be a more accurate method to use, since the collection of four points is a simpler target, taking care to ensure that only one class is included.*

+|

 Traces that use point collection (where the field practitioner must press a ‘collect’ button for every point on the shape) must be done carefully so that no other classes or overlaps occur (Figure 2).
 The practitioner should be careful to get every corner, including interior corners (Figure 6).